n2geoff/stylelite/README.md

 # Stylelite CSS

-> CSS Classlite For Minimalists
+> Styles that work for you

-Stylelite is a tiny-dynamic-classlite stylesheet foundation for rapid prototyping and project growth.
+Stylelite is a tiny-dynamic-classlite css foundation for any project.
+Easy to extend, with extras already available, and Great for rapid prototyping.

-It *may* be light on `class`, but it *oozes* [style](src/extras)
+It *may* be light on `class`, but it makes up for it in *[style](src/extras)*

-All in **2kb gzipped!**
+All in **3kb gzipped!**

 ### Features

-- Tiny, 2kb
+- Tiny, 3kb
+- Class-lite
-- Classlite
+- Complementary classes for
+  - Layout: .row, .col, .grid
+  - Utility: .left, .right, ect...
+  - Extras: pick-and-choose expanded style options
-- Dynamic, 6 Custom CSS Vars
+- Dynamic, 12 Custom CSS Vars
 - Includes Light and Dark Themes

 > WARNING: ever-green browsers need only apply ;)